lastweek/lastweek.github.io/docs/notes/dynamic_linking.md

 PIC Lazy Binding.
 Credit: [link](https://uclibc.org/docs/psABI-x86_64.pdf):
 ![image2](assets/gotplt.png)

+!!! note

+GOT and PLT were invented for share libraries, so those libraries can be used by arbitrary processes without changing any of the library text.

-Also that nowadays, even an non-PIC binary will always have GOT and PLT sections.
+However, nowadays, even an non-PIC binary will always have GOT and PLT sections.
-In theory, it probably should use load-time relocation.
-I suspect GOT and PLT are adopted for the following 2 reasons:
+In theory, it probably should use **basic load-time relocation** to resolve dynamic symbols (See [CSAPP](https://csapp.cs.cmu.edu/) chapter 7 if you are not familiar with this).

+I think GOT/PLT are used over load-time relocation technique for the following 2 reasons:
 a) load-time relocation needs to modify code and this not good during time.
 Especially considering code section probably is not writable.
 b) GOT/PLT's lazy-binding has performance win at start-up time.
-However, keep in mind that GOT/PLT's lazy-bindling pay extra runtime cost!
+However, keep in mind that
+GOT/PLT's lazy-bindling pay extra runtime cost!

 Reading: